Bringing Out The Dead

 - Release Date: October 22, 1999

 - Cast: Nicolas Cage, Patricia Arquette, John Goodman, Ving Rhames

 Box Office Info:

 |Budget: $32 million||Financed by: Paramount; Disney|

 Joe Connelly penned the novel Bringing Out The Dead, based off of his experiences as a paramedic and not only was he fortuitous in just getting his gritty book published, but that Paramount purchased the theatrical rights (for producer Scott Rudin) for $100,000 before it was even released in 1998.
 The unknown writer then had his work adapted by veteran Paul Schrader and landed Martin Scorsese in the director’s chair.
 Bringing Out the Dead marked the fourth pairing between the two, after Taxi Driver, Raging Bull and The Last Temptation Of Christ.

-Nicolas Cage lowered his salary demands from $20 million to $8 million, to keep the picture at a $32 million budget.
+The budget for Bringing Out The Dead was $32 million and Nicolas Cage lowered his salary demands from $20 million to $8 million, to keep the costs down.
 Paramount and Disney financed.
 Paramount handled domestic distribution and Disney took international rights.
 Paramount dated Bringing Out The Dead for October 22, 1999 and the movie had strong buzz as an awards hopeful.
 It bowed against The Best Man, Three To Tango, Bats and Crazy in Alabama.